 There are 32 lessons per course that are to be used one per week.
-Four of the 32 weeks are review weeks that are used to reinforce what students have learned through a full week's worth of activities.
+Some lessons review previously learned material.

 Children will create a Travel Journal for all of their coursework using a three-ring binder.
 Colorful Travel Journal cover pages are provided for free along with instructions and images for creating your own divider pages for sections for each continent or group of continents.

-Each lesson features a variety of activities, videos to watch, and books to read that are suitable for the different ages within the kindergarten through fifth-grade range.
+Each lesson features a variety of activities, videos to watch, and books to read that are suitable for the different ages within the range of kindergarten through fifth grade.
 In addition, you can choose among activities those that best meet the learning style needs of your children.
 You should not try to complete all activities.

 For example, for the first week, students can color in the United States on a map; answer questions based on the map; color in the northeastern states on a more-detailed map of the U.S.; add labels to this second map and answer questions about the map; color, cut, and paste an image of the U.S. flag onto a printable activity page; listen to the Star-Spangled Banner; explore different regions through video links and reading material on linked websites; color the coloring page included in the lesson plan; and/or make a lighthouse craft.
 Some brief information is included within the lesson, but most information will be gleaned from web sources or library books.
 Older students will use the Discovery Pack notebooking pages to write about what they’ve learned.
 Those pages, along with map work and other activity pages, go into the student’s Travel Journal.
 Some color images of sites from the region are included within the lesson, and these, too, can be printed and added to the binder.
 Most lessons follow a similar format, summarized in each lesson’s “itinerary” as map, flag, music, explore, and color or craft.